fikshb/OTOMATIX/replit.md

 - June 24, 2025.
 Fixed text visibility issues across all sections with proper contrast and readable colors
 - June 24, 2025.
 Updated contact information: email to otomatixdigital@gmail.com and phone to +62 821-3166-0176
 - June 24, 2025.
 Added playful hover animations to all interactive elements including buttons, cards, form inputs with smooth transitions, scaling effects, shimmer animations, and bounce effects
+- June 24, 2025.
+Updated location from Jakarta to Bandung, Indonesia in contact information
 ```

 ## User Preferences